 Make-up/online Testing Procedures

-The CTL test proctoring service is for make-up and online course tests only.
-CTL test hours are listed below excluding holidays and breaks.
+The Learning Hub’s test proctoring service is for make-up and online course tests only.
+The Hub’s test hours are listed below excluding holidays and breaks.

-Please coordinate with the CTL staff to ensure that our four testing rooms will be able to service your needs for the number of students you have taking the same test during the scheduled days of the test.
+Please coordinate with The Learning Hub staff to ensure that our four testing rooms will be able to service your needs for the number of students you have taking the same test during the scheduled days of the test.

 Students must allow themselves the allotted time to take the exam within our testing hours.